-The insurer requested an average 7.33% rate change in the small group market for enrollees in current 2020 plans who will continue coverage with the insurer in 2021.
+The insurer requested an average 5.32% rate change in the small group market for enrollees in current 2020 plans who will continue coverage with the insurer in 2021.
+The insurer later revised its rate filing to request a rate change of 4.01%, due to revisions made in the course of the Department's standard review.
 The statewide average rate increase request across all insurers was originally 2.2% but decreased to 2.1%.
-Some of the factors contributing to the 2.1% rate change include the expected effects of COVID-19 on claims and the repeal of the federal Health Insurance Tax.
+Some of the factors contributing to the 2.1%